-Diagnosing neck pain requires an honest conversation between you and your physician.
-If you have chronic or acute neck pain and decide to seek medical care, be prepared to answer questions about the nature, location, severity and potential causes of your pain.
-These questions will help your doctor determine the potential cause — as well as the appropriate treatment — for your pain.
+Diagnosing neck pain requires an honest conversation between you and your doctor.
+If you have chronic or acute neck pain and decide to seek medical care, be prepared to answer questions listed in the following article about the nature, location, severity and potential causes of your pain.
+These questions will help your doctor determine the potential cause, as well as the appropriate treatment for your pain.

 Preparing for your initial appointment

-Before you enter the exam room to meet your physician, give some thought as to how you might answer these questions:
+Before you enter the exam room to meet your doctor, give some thought as to how you might answer these questions:

 - Where does it hurt?
 The location of the pain is an important first clue to diagnosing your neck pain.

 - Is the pain constant or occasional?
 Pain experienced for longer than three months is called chronic neck pain.
 Pain experienced suddenly is called acute neck pain.